kkx/fabric_demos/event_demo/README.md

 In this demo, we customize chaincodes to introduce events in it.
 After that, we use [gohfc sdk](https://github.com/CognitionFoundry/gohfc) to connect to our chaincode and read the events trigged by invokes.

-# Installation!
+# Installation

   - Setup an private hyperledger network, in this case we use [first-network](https://github.com/hyperledger/fabric-samples/tree/release/first-network)
     - ./byfn.sh -m up # create the network with default chaincode installed
     - Modify docker-compose-cli.yaml and mount a volumne for chainCodeExample.go in your container.
-    - docker exec -it cli bash # enter into the cli console
+    - Run `docker exec -it cli` bash # enter into the cli console
-    - run following commands:
+    - Run following commands to install customized chaincode(with events):
 ```
 CORE_PEER_MSPCONFIGPATH=/opt/gopath/src/github.com/hyperledger/fabric/peer/crypto/peerOrganizations/org1.example.com/users/Admin@org1.example.com/msp
 CORE_PEER_ADDRESS=peer0.org1.example.com:7051